-Practical Approaches in the Oil and Gas Collective Bargaining Process

 Every collective bargaining instrument has its rationality, objectivity, and subjectivity.
-The making of successful or failed negotiations is premised on how well parties plan for the exercise, the communication strategies they adopt, their behaviors, attitude, actions, and or inactions; and not the size of the pie presented for sharing.
+The making of successful or failed negotiations is premised on how well parties plan for the exercise; the communication strategies they adopt; and their behavior, attitude, actions, and (or) inactions—not the size of the pie presented for sharing.

-Total Remuneration Approach
+Total remuneration model

-Total remuneration is majorly applicable to the upstream sector of the Nigerian oil and gas industry.
+Total remuneration (TR) is majorly applicable to the upstream sector of the Nigerian oil and gas industry.
 It derives from the concept of total reward, which can be partitioned into material and immaterial components.
-This total reward strategy is a holistic approach, which aligns with business and people strategies.
-It encompasses everything employees value in their employment relationships like compensation, benefits, development, and the work environment (Kaplan, 2007).
-Francis and Fernandes (1998) identified the critical elements as basic salary, variable pay, pension benefits, death-in-service benefits, long-term disability benefits, private medical insurance, vacation entitlement, company car schemes, share schemes, mortgage subsidies, etc. Lyons and Ben-Ora (2002) equally confirmed the preceding by indicating that total reward strategy represents the best foundation of pay for performance, leading them to define the strategy as including the following: base salary, variable pay (containing short-term incentives and long-term incentives), other compensation, perquisites, benefits and performance management.
+This total reward strategy (Jiang et al., 2009) is a holistic approach that aligns with the strategies of both business and people.
+It encompasses everything employees value in their employment relationships, such as compensation, benefits, development, and the work environment (Kaplan, 2007).
+Fernandes (1998) identified the critical elements as basic salary, variable pay, pension benefits, death-in-service benefits, long-term disability benefits, private medical insurance, vacation entitlement, company car schemes, share schemes, mortgage subsidies, and so on.
+Lyons and Ben-Ora (2002) confirmed the preceding by indicating that the total reward strategy represents the best foundation of pay for performance, leading them to define the strategy as including the following: base salary, variable pay (containing both short-term and long-term incentives), other compensation, perquisites, benefits, and performance management.

-The preceding was summarized by Tropman (2001), who posited that the concept of total compensation is mathematically expressed in ten variables.TC = (BP + AP + IP) + (WP + PP) + (OA + OG) + (PI + QL) + X, where TC = total compensation; BP = base pay, or salary; AP = augmented pay, that is, any one-time payment, even if received at regular intervals; IP = Indirect Pay; WP = Works-Pay, that is, employer-subsidized equipment, uniforms, and so on; PP = perks-pay, that is, special benefits—anything from accessories to employee discounts on company products; OA = opportunity for advancement and increased responsibility; OG = opportunity for growth, both through on-the-job training and through off-site training and degree attainment; PI = psychic income, the emotional enhancements provided by the job itself and the setting; QL = quality of life, that is, opportunity to express other important aspects of life; X = any unique element that an employee wants that the workplace can facilitate.
+The preceding was summarized by Tropman (2001), who posited that the concept of total compensation can be mathematically expressed in 10 variables:

+TC = (BP + AP + IP) + (WP + PP) + (OA + OG) + (PI + QL) + X

+where TC = total compensation; BP = base pay, or salary; AP = augmented pay, that is, any one-time payment, even if received at regular intervals; IP = indirect pay; WP = works pay, that is, employer-subsidized equipment, uniforms, and so on; PP = perks pay, that is, special benefits—anything from accessories to employee discounts on company products; OA = opportunity for advancement and increased responsibility; OG = opportunity for growth, both through on-the-job training and through off-site training and degree attainment; PI = psychic income, that is, the emotional enhancements provided by the job itself and the setting; QL = quality of life, that is, an opportunity to express other important aspects of life; and X = any unique element that an employee wants that the workplace can facilitate.

-Advantages of the Total Remuneration Model.
+Advantages of the total remuneration model

+The TR model has several advantages:
-Easy for both parties to know where they stand

-The TR model helps the parties chart a course for a quicker conclusion of negotiation.
+It’s easy for both parties to know where they stand—The TR model helps the parties chart a course for a quicker conclusion of negotiation.
 The provision and validation of data are key components of the process.
 The provision of empirical data reduces unnecessary arguments.
 In an industry with a history of long and protracted negotiations, this point cannot be overemphasized.

-Enhances the practice of knowledge-based negotiation

-In principle, both management and Union are on opposing sides in terms of interest.
-While the union wants to maximize benefits, management aims also to maximize profits.
-This natural position hampers collective bargaining progress between both parties.
-Under the TR framework, the discussion is more open, and particularly the Unions better appreciate the understanding of business parameters feeding into the TR outcome.
+It enhances the practice of knowledge-based negotiation—In principle, both management and the union have opposing interests.
+While the union wants to maximize benefits, management aims to maximize profits.
+These natural positions hamper collective bargaining.
+Under the TR framework, though, the discussion is more open, and the unions in particular appreciate understanding the business parameters feeding into the TR outcome.

-Enhances union interest in baking the pie

-Where the TR principle is fully implemented, the disposition of the unions in productivity improvement is higher.
-This is in recognition that the bigger the pie, the bigger the available part to be allocated to employee compensation.
+It enhances union interest in baking the pie—Where the TR principle is fully implemented, union interest in productivity improvement is higher.
+The bigger the pie, the bigger the part to be allocated to employee compensation.

-The TR model offers greater flexibility

-A total package structure gives both parties the freedom to reallocate resources to pressure areas without impacting the total outcome.
-That way as well, the structure of packages is better structured to meet individual needs.
+It offers greater flexibility—A total package structure gives both parties the freedom to reallocate resources to pressure areas without impacting the total outcome.
+That way, the package is better structured to meet individual needs.